Akshaya-0804/Akshaya-0804.github.io/README.md

 This is a personal portfolio website that showcases my profile, technical skills, and project work using modern HTML and CSS.
 The goal of this project is to present my work in a clean, professional, and responsive design.

 ---
+## 🎯 Project Objectives

+The primary objectives of this portfolio website project are as follows:

+### 1. **Showcase Personal and Professional Information**
+- To create an online presence where potential employers or collaborators can learn more about me.
+- Include detailed sections on who I am, what I do, and how I can be contacted.

+### 2. **Demonstrate Technical Skills**
+- Highlight key programming and web development skills using progress bars and visual indicators.
+- Ensure that the design and code quality reflect my understanding of front-end development best practices.

+### 3. **Display Key Projects**
+- Create a dedicated section to list and describe my completed academic and personal projects.
+- Each project card should include a clear title and a short description of its functionality, purpose, or technology used.

+### 4. **Build a Responsive Design**
+- Make sure the website works well on all device sizes including desktops, tablets, and smartphones.
+- Use responsive layout techniques like Flexbox and media queries.

+### 5. **Enable Easy Updates and Maintenance**
+- Structure HTML and CSS in a clean, modular way to make future updates and additions easy.
+- Ensure content such as skills or project descriptions can be updated without restructuring the whole site.

+### 6. **Host via GitHub Pages**
+- Deploy the site for free using GitHub Pages to make it publicly accessible.
+- Gain experience with version control and cloud deployment using Git and GitHub.

+---

 ## 📁 Project Overview